LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

 Students admitted to my group generally share the following traits:

-- **Solid mathematics and engineering (e.g., ML or system implementation) background**: I typically look for it from your course performance and relevant experience;
+- **Solid mathematics and engineering backgrounds**: This includes solid knowledge in probability theory, linear algebra, etc., and being skillsful in ML model or system implementation, debugging and problem-solving, etc. I typically look for them from your course performance and relevant experience.
-- **Critical and logical thinking:** The way you think generally shows your potential of doing good research.
+- **Critical and active thinking:** The way you think generally shows your potential of doing good research.
 As an example, when you see good or bad performance from the ML model you trained, have you thought about why, and have you taken any actions to validate your thought?
-Having a critical mind is the basis for doing research.
+Having a critical mind and the motivation to actively think are the bases for doing research.
 I do not admit students who make progress by asking me "what should I do next" and simply following my words without thinking.
 - **Passion, persistence, and self-motivation:** PhD study is a big commitment; it means you will spend the coming 5 or 6 or even more years on one topic or field.
 It is also full of challenges and frustration; you may experience failures in experiements, find that your hypothesis is completely wrong, get your papers rejected, etc. -- in those cases, will you continue the exploration or give up?
 - **Good life habits:** You don't study 24/7; you have life!
 I hope you love your life just like how you love research (or the other way around) -- of course, this means to have a smart way for time management, so you can enjoy both of them.
 Maintaining good habits to handle pressure and stay positive, will make your PhD life much easier and more joyful!